mckennalab/FlashFry/README.md

  --database chr22_cas9ngg_database
 ```

 There should now be a set of scored sites in the `EMX1.output.scored`.
 Success!
-Now check out the documenation and
+Now check out the documenation and and tutorials for more quesiton specific details.